 GoCardless is an end-to-end SEPA Direct Debit provider and can completely handle SEPA compliance on your behalf, or guide you through your own custom integration.

 GoCardless offers off-the-shelf payment pages that:

 - allow payers to enter local details, rather than their IBAN

-- have been translated into six different languages (and automatically detect your customer's language)
+- have been translated into multiple different languages (and automatically detect your customer's language)

 - can be customised with your business name and logo

 Alternatively, if you want to design and host your own payment pages you can use the GoCardless Pro API to do so, and your Account Executive will support you during your implementation of the SEPA compliance guidelines.